mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 layout: post
 ---

 The SHAP explanation method has been widely used because of useful guarantees, availability across  frameworks and a sense of accessibility/flexibility.
-The most sought-after guarantee is local accuracy, by which Shapley values add up to explain the difference between a prediction and a baseline.
-There are fast implementations with good documentations across many frameworks, for example [shapr](https://cran.r-project.org/web/packages/shapr/vignettes/understanding_shapr.html), which supports the next parts of this blog.
+The most sought-after property is local accuracy, which guarantees that the sum of Shapley values match the difference between a prediction and a baseline value.
+There are fast implementations with good documentations across many frameworks, for example [shapr](https://cran.r-project.org/web/packages/shapr/vignettes/understanding_shapr.html), used in this blog.
 Finally, SHAP does not seem to require assumptions about the underlying data process and some implementations like KernelSHAP apply to any ML model.

-In practice, Shap can return misleading results, which I will illustrate in the first part with two examples.
+In practice though, it can return misleading results, which I will illustrate in the first part with two examples.
 The second part looks at Shapley values as a combination of scenarios and identifies unhappy scnearios that we may want to exclude.
 Scenario exclusion should agree with any causal knowledge of the underlying data.
 The last part introduces [Asymmetric Shapley values](https://arxiv.org/pdf/1910.06358.pdf) to add causal assumptions to improve Shapley values.

 This blog post assumes some familiarity with SHAP as covered in introductions like [the Interpretable ML online book](https://christophm.github.io/interpretable-ml-book/shap.html#definition).